Clay Drying Stages and Uses

 · Hard Leather – At this drying stage of the clay body, there should be little moisture retained inside.
 At this stage it will still be cool to the touch and will not look ashy like it will at the bone dry stage.

+The hard leather stage is a great stage to carve in to make more detailed and precise work.
+You can also add pieces during this stage using the score and slip method.
 DO NOT put a lot of pressure on your work at this stage, it is less malleable and may crack.
 This is an excellent time to burnish (polish) your pots as well.
 You can do this with a spoon, a polished stone or anything else that is non-porous and holds a good sheen.
 The shinier the object you use, the shinier and smoother the pot will be.

 · Bone Dry – At this drying stage of the clay body, there should be no moisture retained inside.
 It will look whiter/lighter in color than it does when moisture is still in the clay body.
 It should feel room temperature when touching the surface.
 It will be hard to burnish at this stage unless you apply water to the surface using a spray bottle.